codepath-team-flow/know-your-flow/README.md

 - [x] 1.
 The user will be able to log in. http://g.recordit.co/stlYAuHg7y.gif
-- [ ] 2.
+- [x] 2.
 The user will be able to log out.
 - [x] 3.
 The user will be able input their start dates. http://g.recordit.co/XF7DMYWcCh.gif
 - [x] 4.
 The user will be able to edit their inputted period start and end dates. http://g.recordit.co/A8m7i4M2rH.gif
-- [ ] 5.
+- [x] 5.
 The user will be able to see how many days until their next period.
 - [x] 6.
 The user will be able to see their personal predicted period start and end dates on a calendar. http://g.recordit.co/2UNU7JsLHo.gif
-- [ ] 7.
-The user will be able to see their personal predicted fertility start and end dates.
+- [x] 7.
+The user will be able to see their personal predicted fertility start dates.
 - [x] 8.
 The user will be able to check their previous history of periods. http://g.recordit.co/A8m7i4M2rH.gif
 - [x] 9.
 The user will be able to create a new account. http://g.recordit.co/XF7DMYWcCh.gif